 What is your role in working with the DP?

-Essentially the DIT is an extension of the DP.
+Essentially the digital imaging technician is an extension of the DP.
 You really are there to have their back.
 You’re monitoring what he’s capturing, so you want to have conversations with the DP.
 The conversation is generally “hey, I’m seeing this, is that what you’re intention is?
 I’m seeing that these fluorescents are getting a little green or the exposures is a little down and you’re getting some flaring”.
 It’s difficult, you never want to question them, but at the same you just want to make sure you are on the same page.

 There are some DP’s I work with where I’m very hands on, where they want me right in their back pocket and a lot of critical exposure and color temperature decisions are left up to me.
 Other times I just sort of back into the shadows, process media and only come out is if there is some sort of problem.

 It’s rewarding when you get to work with DP’s who value and understand your role on set and that you’re not challenging them, you’re not there, you know, to tell them how to do their job, you’re there to support them.

 I’m in the 600 Local Camera Union.
 Some jobs require you to be union.
 Living in Atlanta, you know, we’re a right to work state, so some jobs are signatory and some aren’t.
 It got to be where I was working on more national commercial spots which were union jobs and I felt like not being part of the union could cost me work.